federicotdn/verb/README.md

 }

 ** Get last created user
-get /{{(cdr (assoc-string "id" (json-read-from-string (oref (verb-stored-response "new-user") body))))}}
+get /{{(verb-json-get (oref (verb-stored-response "new-user") body) "id")}}
 Accept: application/json
 ```

 After the "Create a user" request has been sent at least once, the result will be stored internally under "new-user".
 It can then be used later at any time.
 Sending the request again will overwrite the previous value.
+Killing the response buffer will not erase the stored response.
 The `Verb-Store` mechanism is a bit more robust than using just `verb-last`, as sending any (unrelated) request will always set `verb-last` globally.

 **Note**: When reading heading properties, Verb ignores parent headings, so no properties are inherited.